andybala/curiousily.github.com/_posts/2017-02-02-what-to-do-when-data-is-missing-part-2.markdown

 - Can other models perform better?
 If so, when?
 - Can we incorporate uncertainty into our imputation?
 So we have a degree of belief of how good the imputed value is.

+You can think about those questions.
+I am gonna go eat some mushrooms.

 # References

 [Keras](https://keras.io/) - The library we used to build the Autoencoder<br/>